bigdata-i523/hid315/notebook.md

    (9/25/17 - 9/31/17) - Paper is written in WORD, due to formatting will redo in ShareLaTeX (which is ongoing).
    (10/5/17) - Uploaded nearly completed Paper 1.
 Still have a few last minute items.
 Will complete by Saturday.
    (10/9/17 - 10/13/17) - Gathered material for Paper 2 and have begun reading.
+   (10/30/17) - Completing Paper 2 reading and to begin writing.

    ASSIGNMENTS